-Our anarchist reading group will continue on the 3rd Tuesday of the month, 7pm at Freedom Bookshop.
-The next texts will be announced asap!
+Our monthly reading group continues on the 3rd Tuesday of the month.
+The next topic witll be ecology.